BogdanCatalin-Iacob/Food-Fiesta/README.md

 ## Purpose
 This Website was created for the sole purpose of completing the third Milestone Project for the Code Institute's Full Stack Developer course.
-It was built using the knowledge gained from the HTML, CSS, JavaScript, Backend Development with Database modules.
+It was built using the knowledge gained from the HTML, CSS, JavaScript, Python, Flask, MongoBb and SQL modules.
 A full list of technologies used can be found in the technologies section of this document.

 The live website can be found [here]().
 ![Website Mock Up]()